 There’s a comfortable king-sized bed, a living room, a wet bar, and a great bathroom with two toilets and three shower heads (two indoors, one outside and completely private).
 Ours had a whirlpool as well, but those are on the way out because of the maintenance hassles and will be replaced by cool plunge pools.
 This little coconut head guy on a stand is the do not disturb sign.
 When he’s in front of the door frowning, nobody is going to come knocking.

 Yes, it’s a sensual place, ideal for a honeymoon or anniversary.
-It does’t hurt that every other day you’re assigned a private beach you can have all to yourself.
+It doesn’t hurt that every other day you’re assigned a private beach you can have all to yourself.
 The staff brings you everything you need, like a picnic lunch and a full cooler, then they take off until it’s time to return, putting up an “occupied” sign where the golf cart would enter.

 On the first day we had happy hour on Honeymoon beach–where we saw rays and an octopus in the shallow surf.
 Another day a sunrise breakfast on Long Beach, with mimosas, fruit, and warm pastries to welcome a new day.
 The last full day on this private island we had a few hours and lunch on Devil’s Beach, walking in the footsteps of Brooke Shields and Christopher Atkins when they filmed the 1980 movie The Blue Lagoon.
-Just as we were finishing up the lunch of salad, asian noodles, and lobster with cold Fiji Bitters beer, we heard singing from a distance.
+Just as we were finishing up the lunch of salad, Asian noodles, and lobster with cold Fiji Bitters beer, we heard singing from a distance.
 Soon a troupe of six people came down the hill singing an anniversary song and carrying a cake with our names on it.

 These kinds of experiences are what define this romantic, laid-back resort on its own island in Fiji.
 It’s not ostentatious and it’s certainly “barefoot luxury” rather than a “dress to impress” hotel.
 (One couple draped in gold jewelry and diamonds left after one night while we were there.)
 Island breezes and fans are the means for cooling—along with a dip in the water—since air conditioning would require way too much fuel to keep running.
 Without it the place can run primarily on solar energy, thanks to a large array of panels and battery banks.
 Much of what the restaurant produces is sustainable as well, with an extensive garden on the island and both fish and lobsters caught in the local waters.